 Start by improving the ear environment

-Bacteria and yeast could not ask for a better environment to live in than a warm, dark, moist ear canal, and they can cause severe ear problems!
-Just look at the shape of a dog’s ear canal — it’s practically an incubator for problems.
+Both yeast and ear mites couldn’t ask for a better environment to live in than a warm, dark, moist ear canal, where they can cause severe ear problems!
+Give a glance at the diagram up at the top of this post to see the shape of a dog’s ear canal — it’s practically an incubator for problems.

 Yeasty ears typically have a dark reddish brown buildup of waxy gunk around the folds of the ears and deeper within the ear canal itself, and/or a pungent, yeasty odor.
-Either is an indicator of unhealthy ears.
-Daily cleaning of the ears is a must before things go from bad to worse.
+Ear mites add a dark grainy discharge somewhat like coffee grounds.
+All are indicators of unhealthy ears.
+Clearing out sick ears is a must before things go from bad to worse.
 Depending on the condition of the ears, it may take a few cleanings to clear all the yeast and debris.
 Once things are cleared out, keep them sparkling with regular maintenance cleanings.

 How to clean your dog’s ears